lucasdekam/lo1/experimental-lab/experimental.md

 Every consumable like glass vials, gloves, pipette tips and centrifuge tubes are made sterile and therefore clean enough for our experiment.
 We can use these however much we like.
 Solvent bottles are also clean, and we should make sure they stay clean and avoid cross contamination.

 ## Preparing electrolyte solutions
+**DO NOT USE UNCLEAN GLASSWARE, DO NOT USE METAL SPOONS, DO NOT USE NEEDLES, DO NOT USE SOLVENT BOTTLES, DO NOT PUT CHEMICALS BACK INTO THE CONTAINERS.**

 1. Make sure you have a clean beaker or flask to measure out the water
 2. Do not use spoons but use clean pipette tips only touched by gloves to weigh out chemicals on clean surfaces and **do not put chemicals back into their packaging**.
-If you have too much just dispose of it.
+If you weigh too much, make more solution or dispose in trash/chemical waste.
 3. Only use cleaned glassware and disposable syringes (no needles) to make electrolyte solutions
 4. Make electrolyte directly in the cell

 ## Catalyst preparation
 Prepare two different solutions:
 1. Prepare 5 mL suspension of Carbon black in acetone (0.65 mg/mL).
-Vortex for 2-3 min
+Sonicate the suspension for 30 min
 2. Prepare 1 mL solution of 1.25 mM metal complex in acetone
 3. Wrap the vial in aluminum foil to protect it from the light
 4. Store in the fridge over night